 Don’t assume someone else’s identity

 If you need a persona to access or interact on the dark web, don’t use someone else’s identity (name, photo, phone number, email, etc.) to do so without their consent.
-Posing as someone else can not only create legal trouble for you, it also puts the other person at risk of receiving targeted malicious and illegal activity from criminal actors whom you’ve interacted with.
-The best approach for accessing the dark web is to create an entirely fake persona of anonymous nature that cannot be connected to you or your organization.
+Posing as someone else can not only create legal trouble for you, but it also puts the other person at risk of receiving targeted malicious and illegal activity from criminal actors whom you’ve interacted with.

 “Do Not Assume Someone Else’s Identity without Consent: Using a fake online identity to gain access to or participate in a forum where criminal conduct is occurring, standing alone, is typically not a violation of federal criminal law.
 However, assuming the identity of an actual person without his or her permission rather than manufacturing a false persona can cause legal problems.”